msarvesh2022/uber-ride-optimizaion/README.md

 ## Objective
 Identify the key reasons for Uber ride cancellations and analyze their impact on overall revenue.
 Provide actionable insights to improve driver availability, reduce cancellations, and optimize revenue.
+## Data
+- Got the uber booking data from the kaggle of the year of 2024
+- Data has 150k unique booking records in delhi region of different months
 ## Tools Used
 - MS Excel: for exploratory data analysis and visualization
 - MySQL: for querying, cleaning, and aggregating booking-level data